-19(d).
 Guaranteed Emergency Credit Line - HSBC

 Guaranteed Emergency Credit Line (GECL) of Rs.1850 lacs is sanctioned by HSBC by way of Working Capital Term Loan(WCTL) in the month of December,2021.
-There is a Principal Moratorium of 24 Months and the Principal repayment starts in the Month of December,2023.
-The Loan is repayable in 48 Monthly instalments starting from December,2023 interest rate is linked with MCLR rate which is reset for every 3 months.
-The Principal repayable during FY 2023-24 amounting to Rs.154.16 lacs is classified under Current Maturities of Long Term Debt-Note:20
+There is a Principal Moratorium of 24 Months and the Principal repayment started in the Month of December,2023.
+The Loan was originally repayable in 48 Monthly instalments starting from December,2023.
+However, the company prepaid Rs.1000 lacs during the FY 2023-24.
+Interest rate is linked with MCLR rate which is reset for every 3 months.
+The Principal repayable during FY 2024-25 amounting to Rs.695.83 lacs is classified under Current Maturities of Long Term Debt-Note:20

+19(b).

-19(e).
-Loan from Director Name of the Director Balance as on 31.03.2023 Balance as on 31.03.2022
+Loan from Director Name of the Director Balance as on 31.03.2024

-Devendra Surana 1,297.74 -
+Devendra Surana - 1,297.74

-Total 1,297.74 -
+Total - 1,297.74

-\Unsecured Loan have been taken for business purpose at a mutually agreed rate of interest.There is no specific repayment Schedule.
+^{}Unsecured Loan have been taken for business purpose at a mutually agreed rate of interest.
+There is no specific repayment Schedule.